rrumale/machine-learning-live-labs/oml4py-ll-copy/introduction/introduction.md

 Python is a major programming language used for data science and machine learning.
 OML4Py is a feature on Oracle Database that provides Python users access to powerful in-database functionality supporting data scientists for both scalability, performance, and ease of solution deployment.

-Watch the quick video on Introduction to Oracle Machine Learning for Python (OML4Py).

-[] (youtube:wciO-5CyS2M)

 Estimated Time:  2 hours 50 min

 ### **About Oracle Machine Learning for Python (OML4Py)**